nayanprasad/iChat-2.0/README.md

 iChat is a simple chat application that allows users to chat with each other in real-time.
 Users can enter a username and join the chat room.
-What makes this version is that it has a <strong>scalable architecture</strong> that can handle thousands of users at the same time without any problem, utilising Redis and Kafka.
+What makes this version different is that it has a <strong>scalable architecture</strong> that can handle thousands of users at the same time without any problem, utilizing Redis and Kafka.

 ## Architecture